 I get the vibe from your blog that you seem to be having fun, but isn't it hard to hire people?"

 This is often misunderstood, so I have an answer ready for you.

-It's hard work, so I think about it very seriously and do it with a cutthroat attitude.
+It's hard work, so I think about it very seriously and do it with cutthroat determination.